gicait/intro-to-gee-and-application/README.md

 ## Introduction

-This tutorial includes introduction to Google Earth Engine (GEE) with wide-range of applications using Python.
+Google Earth Engine (GEE) is a platform for scientific analysis and visualization of geospatial datasets, for academic, non-profit, business and government users.
+There are lots of satellite data and geo spatial data gathered every day.
+Those data are not used by many people due to large size and complicated nature of satellite data.
+GEE provides online platform that can be used to access, visualize, analyze those data within google cloud.

-__short and minimalistic few example codes covering fundamentals of Google Earth Engine with JavaScript.
-Examples covers both vector and raster data analysis in Google Earth Engine.
-And data used in example codes are also included in tutorial folder. __
+This tutorial includes introduction to Google Earth Engine (GEE) with wide-range of applications of GEE.
+We are using Python Programing language for this tutorial.
+It's recommended to use Google Colab (https://colab.research.google.com/) for these tutorials.

 ## Content